jliuhtonen/purescript-datagrams/docs/Node/Datagram.md

 bindSocket :: forall eff.
 Maybe Port -> Maybe Address -> Socket -> Aff (socket :: SOCKET | eff) SocketInfo
 ```

+Binds an UDP socket for receiving messages.

+Calling this function with port set to `Nothing` will bind the socket on a random port provided by the OS.
+Calling this function with address set to `Nothing` will listen on all interfaces (`0.0.0.0`).

 #### `onMessage`

 ``` purescript